Author. Storyteller. Dreamer.

 Because no matter where we begin, or how far we fall, there is always the possibility to start over.

-OTHER WORKS;Thomas Smith Tries Again is also available as part of the 21st Century Intolerant collection (2026), available from Sonder Books:
+OTHER WORKS;Thomas Smith Tries Again is also available as part of the 21st Century Intolerant collection (2026),

 www.sonderbooks.co.uk